For politicians, there is no easier legislative target than spammers -- with the possible exception of telemarketers.

 Last week's 97-0 Senate vote in favor of an antispam bill is proof positive.
 With the House of Representatives still wrangling over the final points of the bill it will send to the president, it is time for marketers to start exercising some self-regulation before the government does it for them.
 And fast, according to Chris Selland, founder of Reservoir Partners, a CRM consultancy in Cambridge, Mass.

 "It's a political issue," Selland said.
 "A lot of the argument is that an antispam law won't be effective.
-I agree, but that's
+I agree, but that's not going to stop politicians from implementing it.
+Look at the wild popularity of the 'do not call' list."

 There are a myriad of reasons that a "do not spam" list will not work, most of them technical, he said.
 For example, any such legislation will not be enforceable overseas, where much of today's spam originates, Selland said.